Enemy Mine (film): Release

-The president of Fox's marketing department felt the film was an "extremely difficult movie to market"—that its story of two species' evolving from enemies to friends made the science fiction picture less about technology and more along the lines of brotherhood, as epitomized by the tagline: "Enemies because they were taught to be.
+The president of Fox's marketing department felt the film was an "extremely difficult movie to market"—that its story of two species' evolving from enemies to friends made the science fiction picture less about technology and more along the lines of brotherhood, as epitomized by the tagline "Enemies because they were taught to be.
 Allies because they had to be.
 Brothers because they dared to be."

 The studio pushed the film with a full marketing blitz the Sunday before Thanksgiving with full-page advertisements in 43 of the largest newspapers in the United States.
-Meanwhile, Fox arranged for a television "network roadblock": virtually simultaneous 30-second prime time commercials on all three.
+Meanwhile, Fox arranged for a television "network roadblock": virtually simultaneous 30-second prime-time commercials on all three networks.
 Still that same day, 3,500 theatrical trailers were shipped to theaters across America, and 164 of the nation's biggest shopping malls were covered with posters for the film.

 The campaign received some critical scorn from those in the industry.
 The poster, with the two leads staring at each other, was singled out for failing to convey the warmth of the story.
 A marketing head at another studio called it "one of the worst of the year, really terrible.
 There was a way to make the movie much more palatable."

 In the United Kingdom, the original 108-minute movie was cut down to 93 minutes when first released theatrically, and later on VHS, although the full-length version was reinstated for the 2002 DVD.

-With Enemy Mine costing over $40 million, the studio hoped for a large first weekend opening.
+With Enemy Mine costing over $40 million, the studio hoped for a large first-weekend opening.
 That did not occur, with the film pulling in only $1.6 million at 703 theaters nationwide.
 As of Christmas Day, the film had taken in $2.3 million at the box office.
 When asked exactly how much the movie would have to take in during its theatrical run to make its money back, a Fox executive replied "It doesn't really matter, because it's not going to do it."